sdiehl/wiwinwlh/tutorial.md

       return ()
 ```

-2. *Asymmetric binary infix operators for higher order functions are not common
-   in other languages.*
+2. *Infix operators for higher order functions are not common in other languages.*

 ```haskell
 (>>=) :: Monad m => m a -> (a -> m b) -> m b
 ```

 On the left hand side of the operator we have an ``m a`` and on the right we
 have ``a -> m b``.
+Thus, this operator is asymmetric, utilizing a monadic value
-Although some languages do have infix operators that are
+on the left and a higher order function on the right.
+Although some languages do
-themselves higher order functions, it is still a rather rare occurrence.
+have infix operators that are themselves higher order functions, it is still a
+rather rare occurrence.

-So with a function desugared, it can be confusing that ``(>>=)`` operator is in
+Thus, with a function desugared, it can be confusing that ``(>>=)`` operator is
-fact building up a much larger function by composing functions together.
+in fact building up a much larger function by composing functions together.

 ```haskell
 main =